subvisual/subvisual.com/src/posts/2020-06-20-tech-stack-matters.md

 Ah, and for those that took my ideal system to be a serverless one, that's simply moving lines of code from a place under your control to a place you don't control.
 That's not ideal at all, especially if your core business is that system.
-Same with no code platforms, for that matter.
+Same with no-code platforms, for that matter.
 I'm sure you can build things quickly, but I'm personally a bit reluctant of being overly dependent on any platform (it's impossible not to be somewhat dependent though).